MilseyMedia/Bloodroot-LucidVR-Gen-4-Haptic-Glove-PCB/README.md

 # Bloodroot-LucidVR-Gen-4-Haptic-Glove-PCB
 A LucidVR Gen4 haptic glove variant which allows for modular part connections through female header pins

+**Known issue**
-**Please leave the pin on the bottom right (the clock pin) unsoldered with the female header pins.
-Performance issues have been noticed when this pin is being used. future updates will address this issue**
+Please leave the pin on the bottom right (the clock pin) unsoldered with the female header pins.
+Performance issues have been noticed when this pin is being used.
+Fix planned for the next revision.

 ![Haptic Glove PCB](https://github.com/user-attachments/assets/ef536309-a53f-4756-8661-c03f84677094)
 ![Haptic Glove controls](https://github.com/user-attachments/assets/a3605076-6c04-4606-bfcc-535352038483)